JohnnatanLopes/JohnnatanLopes/README.md

 - Olá, eu sou Johnnatan Lopes! 👋
-- 🌱 Estudando Java ...
+- 🌱 Estudando Java
-- 💞️ I’m looking to collaborate on ...
-- 😄 Pronouns: ele/dele ...
+- 😄 Pronouns: ele/dele

 <!---
 JohnnatanLopes/JohnnatanLopes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.